annalisekclark/collision_avoidance_robot/README.md

-# collision_avoidance_robot
-Test code and complete working code for arduino based robot car from ebay kit.
-L298N, HC-SR04 and servo
+# Collision Avoidance Robot Car

+This repo contains the code for an Arduino based robot car with 2 bi-directional DC motors, L298N H-Bridge motor controller mounted on a PCB with 5V output for powering the Arduino, a cheep servo and an HC-SR04 ultrasonic sensor.

+The repo contains test code for each component.